tomaskala/website/content/posts/cryptopals-set-6.md

 2. `encrypt(plaintext)`: Encrypt an arbitrary plaintext using RSA.
 3. `decrypt(ciphertext)`: Check if the ciphertext was decrypted before.
 If it was, return an error.
 Otherwise, decrypt it and return the plaintext.

-The server uses textbook RSA encryption, that is, directly converts the message into a number and perform RSA on that (without any padding).
+The server uses textbook RSA encryption: it directly converts the message into a number and perform RSA on that (without any padding).
 Anyone who submits a ciphertext gets the corresponding plaintext back.
 As a weak mitigation, the server stores every ciphertext upon encryption and refuses to decrypt it again.
 The assumption here is that once the legitimate user decrypts the ciphertext, nobody else can.
 Can they?

 Turns out they can.
 Because the messages are unpadded and encrypted as they are, any operation on the ciphertext directly affects the plaintext.
 The attacker can capture a ciphertext `c` and change it into